 Coughing is normal and helps to keep your airway clear.
-A cough can be caused by a cold, allergies, your cancer and/ or treatment.
-How your doctor decides to treat your cough will be based on the cause and whether the cough is dry or wet.
+A cough can be caused by a cold, allergies, lung cancer, and/or treatment.
+How your cough is treated will be based on the cause and whether the cough is dry or wet.